benkoppe/QuantumSpectra-2024/docs/source/models/stark.rst

         model.neutral_submodel.mode_frequencies = [1200, 100]
         model.neutral_submodel.mode_couplings = [0.7, 2.0]

+    More information on Config files can be found on the :doc:`../cli/config` page.

 #.
 Then, run the absorption spectrum command with the path to your config file.

     .. code-block:: bash